cnobile2012/python-thunderborg/INSTALL.rst

 First you will need to log into your Raspberry Pi with ssh.
 There are many good tutorials online that explain how to do this.

-As the `pi` user (on the newer RPI OS you'll need to create your own user account) on your Raspberry Pi you will need to install a few system packages.
+Log into your user account on your Raspberry Pi then you will need to install a few system packages.
-I'm assuming you have installed Raspian bullseye.
-Python 2 is no longer installed on bullseye.

-If you'll be using pygame instead of approxeng you'll also need to install the following packages.
+If you will be using pygame instead of approxeng you'll also need to install the following packages.

 .. code-block:: console